-In relation to this initial measurement, cost is determined as the fair value of the assets given as consideration plus costs incidental to the acquisition.
-For assets acquired at no cost or for nominal consideration, cost is determined as fair value at the date of acquisition.
-The cost of non-current assets constructed by the City includes the cost of all materials used in construction, direct labour on the project and an appropriate proportion of variable and
+In relation to this Initial measurement, cost is determined as the fair value of the askes flyer as condicional to puts costs indicional to the acquisition.
+For assets acquired at no cost or for nominal condicionation, cost is determined as fair value at the date of acquisition.
+The cost of non-current assets constructed by the CIV inclusions the cost of all materials used in construction, direct labour on the project and an appropriate proportion of variable and fixed outerfloads.

-Individual assets acquired between initial recognition and the next revaluation of the asset class in accordance with the mandatory measurement framework, are recognised at cost and disclosed as being at fair value as management believes cost approximates fair value.
+Individual assets acquired between Initial recognition and the next revisuation of the asset class in accordance with the mandatory measurement framework, are recognised at cost and disclosed as being at far value a management between cost approximates for value.
 They are subject to subsequent revaluation at the next anniversary date in accordance with the mandatory measurement framework.